Qinyuehu/scotted/_posts/2014-09-29-nicstat-patched-for-EC2.md

 I recently learned about a useful performance monitoring utility that I wasn't aware of - [nicstat](https://sourceforge.net/projects/nicstat/).
-Somewhat coincidentially, I also discovered that my coworker [Brendan Gregg](http://brendangregg.com) was coauther of this utility for Solaris back when he worked at Sun.
+Somewhat coincidentally, I also discovered that my coworker [Brendan Gregg](http://brendangregg.com) was coauthor of this utility for Solaris back when he worked at Sun.

 nicstat is modeled very much after iostat, vmstat, and similar tools.
 It works